11notes/docker-minio/project.md

 ${{ content_synopsis }} This image will run minio [rootless](https://github.com/11notes/RTFM/blob/main/linux/container/image/rootless.md) and [distroless](https://github.com/11notes/RTFM/blob/main/linux/container/image/distroless.md), for maximum security and performance.
 In addition to being small and secure, it will also automatically create the needed SSL certificate based on the Root CA you add via compose.
+Checkout [mc](https://github.com/11notes/docker-mc) to manage your cluster from CLI or use [minio-console](https://github.com/11notes/docker-minio-console) to manage it via the full web UI (pre cull).

 ${{ content_uvp }} Good question!
 Because ...